 How does Medicare cover COPD?

-Most of your services and procedures for COPD fall under Medicare Part B. Prescriptions filled at the pharmacy will be covered by your Medicare Part D prescription drug coverage.
+Most of your services and procedures for COPD fall under Medicare Part B. Prescriptions you fill at the pharmacy will be covered by your Medicare Part D prescription drug coverage.

 Does Medicare cover oxygen for COPD?